Fujifilm X-T100 vs Sony A7R IV

 Studio photographers will appreciate that the Sony A7R IV (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the A7R IV are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the A7R IV followed on from the Sony A7R III.
+The A7R IV is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Sony A7R IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.